 Unfortunately, during an audit, it is not simply what you know happened—it’s what you can prove happened.
 If a contract exists it usually has all the information needed to prove the work was commercial or residential, new construction or remodel, billed lump sum or separated.
 These factors are very important in determining whether tax is due on the contract or if the contractor pays tax on the materials that are incorporated into the job.
 A bid typically has less detailed information and an invoice often even less.
 You do not want to leave it to the discretion of the auditor as it may not go in your favor.

-What might appear to be a “new construction” fence may not be.
-If the fence is bolted down (for example) to a retaining wall or concrete footings, the State considers that fence tangible personal property and it is fully taxable; both labor and material.
+One not so obvious example to be aware of plagues fence contractors.
+What might appear to be a New Construction fence may not be.
+If the fence is bolted down to a retaining wall or concrete footings, the State considers that fence tangible personal property and it is fully taxable; both labor and material.
 Also, if you have 100 feet of fence and you tear down 80 feet of that fence and replace with all new material, it’s considered a remodel, not new construction.
 If you leave any part of the existing fence, it’s considered remodel.

 There are other nuances to the state tax laws concerning the construction industry so if you are unsure you can take advantage of our free 30-minute consultation offer and get some expert advice.